 Polymer-Modified Grouts

-Sanded and Unsanded Grout
+Sanded and Unsanded Grouts

 - Unsanded grout suits narrow joints and wall tiles where a smooth finish is needed.